 Symptoms of gynecomastia include breast pain, tenderness, and a rubbery disc of breast tissue underneath the nipple.
-Enlarged male breasts can be removed permanently with gynecomastia surgery.
-If you are concerned about gynecomastia symptoms, the first step is to have a gynecomastia diagnosis.
+Enlarged male breasts can be treated permanently with gynecomastia surgery.
+If you are concerned about gynecomastia symptoms, the first step is to obtain a gynecomastia diagnosis.

 To accurately diagnose gynecomastia, a review of your medical history is required.
 This is important to check if there could be any underlying medical conditions or medications causing your gynecomastia symptoms.